After spinning into the depths of despair when my girlfriend (Amy) broke up with me last month, I’m on the up and up again. This is good news!

 As I stretch myself to gift my Isolator partner space and independence, I learn that my world does not come crashing down around me, my partner does not leave and I become able to BE with my greatest fear… abandonment.

-Conversely, as my Isolator partner stretches herself to gift me closeness and reassurance, she learns that her independence is not threatened and she can still be a separate Self while being connected to another… and she gets to heal her childhood fear of losing her sense of Self in relationship with another.
+Conversely, as my Isolator partner stretches herself to gift me closeness and reassurance, she learns that her independence is not threatened and she can still maintain a separate Self while being connected to another… and she gets to heal her childhood fear of losing her sense of Self in relationship with another.

 See how this works?